lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: A

 With the `import * as name` syntax, we import _all exports_ from the `module.js` file into the `index.js` file as a new object called `data` is created.
 In the `module.js` file, there are two exports: the default export, and a named export.
-The default export is a function which returns the string `"Hello World"`, and the named export is a variable called `name` which has the value of the string `"Lydia"`.
+The default export is a function which returns the string `"Hello World"`, and the named export is a o&apos;zgaruvchi called `name` which has the value of the string `"Lydia"`.

 The `data` object has a `default` property for the default export, other properties have the names of the named exports and their corresponding values.